7sev7nsev7n7/ptcextract/README.md

 Building this program relies on `gcc` and `make`, available by default on most Linux distributions.
-Make sure you have installed them along with the dependencies listed in their respective section to avoid any errors
+Make sure you have installed them along with the dependencies listed in their respective section to avoid any errors.

 ```bash
 git clone https://github.com/7sev7nsev7n7/ptcextract.git